Bora0Dev/FMP/README.md

 The use of **ScriptableObjects** (implied by the `GoodType` and database structure) allows for data-driven design.
 New items can be added to the economy by simply creating a new data asset, without rewriting code.
 This extensibility is key for future iterations.

 ---

-### Next Steps

-The current iteration of *Merchant’s Road* successfully implements the core loop of travel, trade, and economic fluctuation.
-However, to fully realize the vision of a "living economy," several key features are planned for the next development cycle:

-1.  **AI Competitors**: Currently, the economy reacts to the player and abstract system rules.
-The next step is to introduce AI caravans that physically travel the map.
-These agents will buy low and sell high, competing directly with the player for resources.
-This will introduce the "Interdependence" discussed by Castronova on a more granular level.
-2.  **Dynamic Event System**: While random events exist, they are currently simple text notifications.
-Future updates will visualize these events—e.g., a "Famine" event visually changing the town sprite to look dilapidated, or a "War" event spawning visible armies on the map.
-3.  **Advanced Telemetry Visualization**: The current telemetry is saved as raw JSON.
-A future tool will be built to parse these logs and generate heatmaps of player death locations and trade routes, providing visual data to balance the map design.
-4.  **Save/Load System**: Implementing a robust serialization system for the entire game state (not just telemetry) to allow for longer play sessions.
-5.  **Cloud Persistence with Supabase**: Migrating player progression tracking to a Supabase database.
-This will enable cross-device saves, global leaderboards, and persistent world states, moving beyond local JSON serialization.

-### Bibliography

 *   Bloch, M. (1961) *Feudal Society*.
 London: Routledge.
 *   Bogost, I. (2007) *Persuasive Games: The Expressive Power of Videogames*.
 Cambridge, MA: MIT Press.
 *   Braudel, F. (1982) *Civilization and Capitalism, 15th-18th Century, Vol. I: The Structures of Everyday Life*.
 New York: Harper & Row.